AasthaSanghi91/aasthasanghi91/README.md

 ## About Me

 - 🧠 Studying AI PM craft by building real products, not completing certificates
-- 📄 Currently developing [PRODUCT_NAME] as a working demonstration of AI product thinking — market research through to shipped prototype
+- 📄 Currently developing ProvenanceAI as a working demonstration of AI product thinking — market research through to shipped prototype
 - 🎯 Targeting AI PM roles where the job is to make powerful models actually useful to real people
 - 📬 I write about AI product decisions, LLM architecture tradeoffs, and the design of trustworthy AI systems
 - 💬 Always interested in talking to engineers building with LLMs and PMs navigating the "what should the AI actually do?" question